MEET LYRO - OUR NEW AI CHATBOT

 Read more: Explore more about the NLP technology used in the Tidio AI chatbot.

-5. Machine learning bots
+4. Machine learning bots

 A contextual chatbot can save any data from past conversations, such as the customer’s shipping address, billing info, and any other preferences made during the chat.

-Say that a visitor has already interacted with an ML bot before while making their order.
+Say that a visitor has already interacted with an ML bot while making their order.
 If the same user wants to make the order again, the contextual chatbot can simply ask whether they want to use the same preferences already saved in its database.

-Machine learning bots example
+Machine learning bots

 Read more: Explore the topic of AI chatbots and find out the best examples for business and personal use.
 Also, check out tips that will help you learn how to train your AI.

-6. Hybrid chatbots
+5. Hybrid chatbots

 What’s also great about hybrid chatbots is that they allow you to use the chatbot and live chat technology simultaneously.
-This means that a bot can simulate real-life conversations based on their queries up until the moment a more complex request is made.
+This means that a bot can simulate real-life conversations based on queries up until the moment a more complex request is made.
 In this case, one of the service agents from your support team can replace the chatbot and quickly help a client out without disrupting the flow of conversation.

 Read more: Learn the core differences between chatbot vs live chat and determine which one is best for your business.